BedrockStreaming/hsdo/README.md

 `CONSUL_API_URL`: Consul address where to find your target servers.
 If `consul` mode enabled.
 Default to ` `.

-`CONSUL_SERVICE_NAME`: Consul service name where to find your target servers.
+`CONSUL_SERVICE_NAME`: Consul service name where to find target servers.
 May be a list, separated with comma.
 If `consul` mode enabled.
 Default to ` `.

 `HAPROXY_BACKEND_SERVER_MIN_WEIGHT`: Default to `1`.